-3. The principles of evaluation of epidemiological studies and synthesis of evidence are well documented in the SEES report which should be read together with this document.
-Ideally, the design of epidemiological studies needs close collaboration between epidemiologists and toxicologists in order to take into account available information on exposure, toxicological and mechanistic information.
+3. The principles of evaluation of epidemiological studies and synthesis of evidence are well documented in the joint report on synthesising epidemiological evidence (SEES) which should be read together with this document.
+The design of epidemiological studies benefits from close collaboration between epidemiologists and toxicologists in order to take into account available information on exposure, toxicological and mechanistic information.
 This prior knowledge will improve the design of human studies to ensure they provide useful and relevant information.
-Collaboration and ongoing dialogue between epidemiologists, exposure experts and toxicologists is therefore strongly encouraged.
+Collaboration and ongoing dialogue between epidemiologists, exposure experts and toxicologists are therefore strongly encouraged.

-4. The advantage of observational epidemiological studies are larger sample size and duration, as well as a wider range of exposure.
+4. The advantages of observational epidemiological studies over interventional studies are larger sample size and duration, as well as a wider range of exposure.
 In addition, the route, dose and pattern of exposure are usually representative of the population concern.
 The quality of observational studies should be evaluated individually to identify and quantify possible biases, their direction and likely impact on estimated parameters.
 However, this should not necessarily lead to individual studies being excluded, since such a study may still be highly informative and it is recommended that all relevant studies should be included in evidence synthesis, using a weight of evidence approach.

-5. The ability of a toxicological/experimental study to predict adverse human health effects, particularly in establishing a plausible causal relationship, is critical.
-In some respects, studies carried out under GLP are easy to review, owing to validation and standardisation.
-Non-standard studies however may add valuable insights into mode of action.
-As in vitro studies become more widely used, conclusions on chemical safety can sometimes be obtained by integrating data from multiple sources.
-When considering the conclusions of non-validated, non-standard studies it is important to assess the quality of the evidence, especially if a test system is far removed from human.
-Physiologically based pharmacokinetic modelling may provide a means of bridging the exposure gap.
+5. The ability of an in vivo, in vitro or in silico toxicological study to predict adverse human health effects, particularly in establishing a plausible causal relationship, is critical.
+In some respects, studies carried out under GLP are easier to review, owing to validation and standardisation of the methods.
+Non-standard studies however may add valuable insights, for example into mode of action (MOA).
+As in vitro studies become more widely used, conclusions on chemical safety can sometimes be obtained by integrating such data with information from other sources.

+When considering the conclusions of non-validated, non-standard studies it is important to assess the adequacy and relevance of the method and its results, especially if a test system is far removed from human.
+Physiologically based pharmacokinetic (PBPK) modelling may provide a means of bridging the exposure gap.

-6. Relevance, reliability and adequacy of toxicological studies are determined by applying a number of criteria, including but not exclusively, identification of the chemical or mixture, test species or in vitro model, study design, presentation of test results, statistical analysis.
+6. Relevance, reliability and adequacy of toxicological studies are determined by considering a number of criteria, including but not exclusively, identification of the chemical or mixture, test species or in vitro model, study design, presentation of test results, statistical analysis.
 The assessment should be iterative and flexible, as the nature of the problem becomes better defined.
 Useful, structured frameworks are available as a guide, and may be used appropriately alongside scientific/expert judgement.

-7. For both, epidemiological and toxicological evidence a prescriptive checklist or scoring approach is not recommended.
+7. For both epidemiological and toxicological evidence a prescriptive checklist or numerical scoring approach is not recommended.
 The decision-making process should be robust, transparent, evidence-based, defensible and documented and, importantly, it should be easy to use.

-8. Information on mode of action (MOA) can be invaluable for evidence integration by enabling the qualitative and quantitative bridging between experimental data and observations in humans.
+8. Information on MOA can be invaluable for evidence integration by enabling the qualitative and quantitative bridging between experimental data and observations in humans.
 MOA underpins weight of evidence considerations by providing the mechanistic link between empirical observation and biological plausibility.